TEARLAB CORPORATION (NASDAQ:TEAR) Files An 8-K Entry into a Material Definitive Agreement - Market Exclusive

 TEARLAB CORPORATION (NASDAQ:TEAR) Files An 8-K Entry into a Material Definitive Agreement

-On May 10, 2020, effective May 7, 2020, the Company entered into a Consent (the “Consent”) to its Term Loan Agreement, dated as of March 4, 2015, as amended by the Omnibus Amendment Agreement, dated as of April 2, 2015, Amendment 2, dated as of August 6, 2015, Amendment 3, dated as of December 31, 2015, Amendment 4, dated as of April 7, 2016, Amendment 5, dated as of October 12, 2017, Amendment 6, dated as of April 4, 2018, Amendment 7, dated as of November 12, 2018, and Amendment 8, dated as of October 4, 2019, by and among the Company, certain of its subsidiaries from time to time party thereto as guarantors and certain affiliate funds of CRG as lenders.
-The Consent provides for the lenders’ consent to the Company’s receipt of the PPP Loan.
+On May 11, 2020 and effective May 8, 2020 TearLab Corporation, (“the Company”) entered into Amendment No. 1 (“the Amendment”) to the Restated License Agreement No. 2018-04-0460 (“the Agreement”), dated May 1, 2018 with The Regents of the University of California. to the Amendment, if the Company’s debt financer CR Group, L.P (“CRG”) with Accelmed Growth Partners, L.P. (“Accelmed”) enter into a definitive agreement to acquire greater than fifty percent (50%) of the Company’s outstanding shares of common stock prior to July 1, 2020 such transaction shall not be considered a Fundamental Transaction under the Agreement.
+To the extent any third party, or parties cumulatively, acquire greater than fifty percent (50%) of the Company’s outstanding shares of common stock after July 1, 2020, such transaction shall be deemed a Fundamental Transaction under the Agreement.
+All other terms of the Agreement remain unchanged.

-The foregoing description of the Consent is qualified in its entirety by reference to the provisions of the Consent, which is attached hereto as Exhibit 10.2 and is incorporated herein by reference.
+The foregoing description of the Amendment is qualified in its entirety by reference to the provisions of the Amendment, which is attached hereto as Exhibit 10.1 and is incorporated herein by reference.

-Item 2.03 Creation of a Direct Financial Obligation under an Off-Balance Sheet Arrangement of a Registrant.

-The information about the PPP Loan and the Consent disclosed in Item 1.01 above is incorporated by reference into this Item 2.03.

 Item 9.01 Financial Statements and Exhibits.